Breakouts are popular among forex traders.

 Support levels are areas where buying pressure is just enough to overcome selling pressure and halt or reverse a downtrend.

 A strong support level is more likely to hold up even if price breaks the support level and it provides traders a good buying opportunity.

 Resistance levels are just like support levels but work in the opposite way.
 They tend to halt or even reverse uptrends.

-Resistance levels are areas in which selling pressure is just enough to overcome buying pressure and force price back down.Strong resistance levels are more like to hold up even if price temporarily breaks the resistance level and it provides traders a good selling opportunity.
+Resistance levels are areas in which selling pressure is just enough to overcome buying pressure and force price back down.Strong resistance levels are more likely to hold up even if price temporarily breaks the resistance level and it provides traders a good selling opportunity.